 Ethical consumption: The Christmas markets in Valencia overflow with tempting products.
 Before purchasing, consider if you truly need the item or if it will be of use.
 This approach minimises clutter in your home and reduces the demand for mass-produced goods.

-Sustainable diets: Valencia boasts a rich agricultural heritage, from its renowned oranges to fresh vegetables.
+Sustainable diets: Valencia has a rich agricultural heritage, from its renowned oranges to fresh vegetables.
 Choose plant-based or locally sourced dishes when dining, as these typically have a lower environmental impact.
 Plus, you’ll get to experience the true taste of the region.

 Sustainable transport: Valencia is known for its compact and walkable city centre, especially the Ciutat Vella or old town.
-Instead of taxis or cars, use the city’s extensive cycling lanes or opt for public transport.
+Instead of taxis or cars, use the city’s extensive cycling lanes or public transport.
 For instance, the city’s tram system connects key tourist spots, making it both convenient and eco-friendly.

 If you would like to leave a review of Valencia Xmas Market, comment below.